 Bachelor of Science in Computer Science

-The BSCS degree is accredited by ABET.
-As such, it serves as the basis for the other degrees.
-It is divided into two tracks (described later).
-The BSCS is designed for students who wish a significant concentration in upper-level computer science topics and a solid foundation in mathematics and the sciences.
+The BSCS degree, accredited by ABET, serves as the basis for the other degrees.
+The BSCS is designed for students who desire a significant concentration in upper-level computer science topics and a solid foundation in mathematics and the sciences.
 The BSCS degree consists of a minimum of 124 hours with 56 hours in computer science courses.